-With the rise of the internet and social media, people have the power to search and look up everything about your brand in an instant.
+With the rise of the internet, people have the power to look up everything about your brand in an instant.
 So, if you put out video content or any other content that may not seem genuine, your online audience will immediately try to address this issue to you.

 Talking-head videos and interviews are a great way to show humanity and authenticity in your brand.
-These types of videos get to put a face to your brand which people can relate more to instead of just seeing your logo.
+These types of videos get to put a face to your brand which people can find more relatable.

 Other great ways of showcasing your brand’s authenticity is to have corporate videos that highlight social causes.
 You should also create videos that get to feature your own customers that truly love your product.

 Sometimes, you don’t even need to be heavily involved in promoting your product when your audience would love to do that for you.
 The best type of advertisement you can get for your brand is someone that is willingly and passionately recommending your product to everyone else.